MethanePowered/MethaneKit/README.md

 [![CodeQL](https://github.com/egorodet/MethaneKit/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/egorodet/MethaneKit/actions/workflows/codeql-analysis.yml)

 **Easy to use modern 3D graphics rendering abstraction API and cross-platform application framework:**
-- **Builds on top of modern native 3D graphics APIs**: DirectX 12 on Windows, Metal on MacOS and Vulkan on Linux.
+- **Builds on top of modern native 3D graphics APIs**: DirectX 12 on Windows, Metal on MacOS and Vulkan on Linux & Windows.
 - **Simplifies modern graphics programming** with object-oriented medium-level graphics API inspired by simplicity of Apple Metal.
 Common shaders code in HLSL 6 is used on all platforms.
 - **Provides cross-platform application framework** from CMake-based build toolchain to platform independent application foundation classes.